Boni de Castellane: Divorce and later life

-Anna obtained a civil divorce in 1906, after he had spent about $10 million of the money given to Anna by her father upon marriage.
-In 1908, Anna married his cousin, Hélie de Talleyrand-Périgord, Duke of Sagan, 5th Duke of Talleyrand, and Castellane then sought an annulment from the Vatican so that he could be free to remarry in the Church.
+The count obtained a civil divorce in 1906, after he had spent about $10 million of the money given to Anna by her father upon marriage, much of it being used to lavish expensive gifts upon his various mistresses.
+In 1908, the countess married his cousin, Hélie de Talleyrand-Périgord, Duke of Sagan, 5th Duke of Talleyrand, and de Castellane then sought an annulment from the Vatican so that he could be free to remarry in the Church.
 The annulment case was settled in 1924, when the highest Vatican tribunal upheld the validity of the marriage and denied the annulment.

-Time magazine wrote on April 13, 1925:
+Time magazine wrote on 13 April 1925:

 Probably not since Henry VIII tried in vain to get an annulment of his marriage with Catherine of Aragon has a matrimonial case been so long in the courts of the Roman Catholic Church as that on which nine Cardinals have just handed down a final decision.
 The male in this case is the son of one of France's most historic houses − Le Comte Boni de Castellane.
 The female is the daughter of a United States stockbroker, the late Jay Gould − the present Anna, Marquise de Talleyrand Périgord, Duchesse de Sagan.
 On March 14, 1895, Anna became La Comtesse de Castellane by a marriage solemnized in Manhattan by the late Archbishop Corrigan.
 After three children were born, La Comtesse obtained a civil divorce from Le Comte on grounds of infidelity.
 In 1908, she married Le Marquis de Talleyrand Périgord, Duc de Sagan.
 Thereupon, Le Comte asked the Vatican to annul the marriage, apparently that he might be free to marry again, within the Church.